 Five tips to maintain a good credit report

-Tip 1: Take advantage of your fresh start in Canada to establish a good credit history
+Tip 1: Take advantage of your fresh start in Canada to build a good credit history

 Get a credit card or two, and use them, but use them sensibly.
 It’s best to start with only one until you are financially comfortable enough to afford more.
 Pay off your balance each month, to show potential lenders your reliability.